the-watchmaker/arathia-saga-chatgpt/settings/kingdoms.md

 | k_4 Sylvaria | Faelor | Norse mythology |
 | k_5 Oceania | Rikan | Pacific Island cultures |

+---

+## Promt to regenerate

+Ok, here are the kingdoms you generated in another session please save this as setting for Kingdoms.

 - k_1 Varelea
   - Word for "King": Narse